mrudulpatil18/mrudulpatil18.github.io/src/main/resources/content/posts/multiplayer_game.md

 - **Hunt Phase:** Find a cell in the grid that has at least one unvisited neighbor.
 Connect this "hunted" cell to one of its visited neighbors.

 - The walk phase repeats from this newly connected cell.
-This entire process continues until no more unvisited cells can be found in hunt phase, meaning the maze is complete.
+This entire process continues until no more unvisited cells can be found in hunt phase, meaning the maze is complete.==The following diagram shows the Hunt-and-kill algorithm in action to generate a random maze.==

 ![Hunt & Kill Algorithm Visualised](Hunt-Kill.png)